Audience analysis

 Audience analysis is a task that is often performed by technical writers in a project's early stages.
-It consists of assessing the audience to make sure the information provided to them is at the appropriate level.
+It consists of assessing the audience to ensure that the information provided to them is at the appropriate level.
 The audience is often referred to as the end-user, and all communications need to be targeted towards the defined audience.
-Defining an audience requires the consideration of many factors, such as age, culture and knowledge of the subject.
+Defining an audience requires considering many factors, including age, culture, and knowledge of the subject.
 After considering all the known factors, a profile of the intended audience can be created, allowing writers to write in a manner that is understood by the intended audience.

 Process

 Audience analysis involves gathering and interpreting information about the recipients of oral, written, or visual communication.

 There are numerous methods that a technical communicator can use to conduct the analysis.
 Because the task of completing an audience analysis can be overwhelming, using a multi-pronged approach to conduct the analysis is recommended by most professionals, often yielding improved accuracy and efficiency.
 Michael Albers suggests that an analysis use several independent strategies that work together, such as reader knowledge of the topic and reader cognitive comprehension.

 Writers can also use conversations, in-depth interviews or focus groups to help them to complete an audience analysis.
 Conversation as well as other qualitative research techniques will allow the communicator to consider the multiple cultural, disciplinary, and institutional contexts of their target audience, producing a valuable audience analysis.

 David L. Carson of the Rensselaer Polytechnic Institute asserted that technical communicators most often perform their jobs with little or no knowledge about their audience.
 Carson states that the analysis should include a reader's level of comprehension of the technical vocabulary and motivation, as well as reading level.
 Indicators of a reader's high level of motivation include high interest in the subject matter, relatively high knowledge of the content, and high personal stakes in mastering the information.